 Approved courses taken at a college may be counted toward graduation credits and will be recorded on the student's transcript upon request but will not be calculated into the student's weighted percentage nor included in the grade point average (GPA).
 These courses are not considered when determining the valedictorian and salutatorian awards.
-A one-semester college course (3-4 credits) counts as 1.0 of a Dayspring High School credit.
+A one-semester college course (3-4 credits) will count as a 1.0 Dayspring High School credit.